albert-killer/CarND-Model-Predictive-Control/README.md

 One approach to take this effect into account is to predict the future state after the delay caused by the latency using the **kinematic equations** (cp. equations above).
 This prediction should then be the input state for the MPC.

-As following videos of the simulator show, ignoring the latency slows down the steering reaction and amplifies oscillation.
+As following videos, taken from the simulator, show, ignoring latency slows down steering reaction and amplifies oscillation.

 * Simulation, *considering latency* of 100 ms: https://youtu.be/9pfyWmesjhY